istanbuljs/nyc/README.md

 ### Configuration files

-Any configuration options that can be set via the command line can also be specified in the `nyc` stanza of your package.json, or within a seperate configuration file - a variety of flavors are available:
+Any configuration options that can be set via the command line can also be specified in the `nyc` stanza of your package.json, or within a separate configuration file - a variety of flavors are available:

 | File name       | File Association |
 |-----------------|------------------|